Nmugol/canvas-note/README.md

 Canvas Note features an external plugin architecture.
 The application loads `.js` files natively from the OS-specific plugins folder.
 To view or install plugins, open the **Settings -> Plugins** tab in the application and click **"Open plugins folder"** .

 Plugins must follow the standard Canvas Note plugin API to register new block types, tools, or behaviors.
+For detailed instructions and examples on creating custom plugins, please refer to the **[Plugin API Documentation](PLUGIN_API.md)**.

 ## 📝 Keyboard Shortcuts